 —Janet Ranganathan, Vice President for Science and Research

-Catalyzing sustainable business growth is central to our mission.
+Catalyzing sustainable corporate growth is central to our mission.
 The Business Center works to ensure that market and policy incentives unleash sustainable business at scale.
-Building on strengths across the Institute, we will encourage businesses to discover and champion profitable business models that deliver equitable wealth creation within planetary limits.
+Building on strengths across the Institute, we will encourage the private sector to discover and champion profitable strategies that deliver equitable wealth creation within planetary limits.

 In the next five years, tools and analysis such as WRI’s Sustainable Investing Initiative will provide the investor drive for sustainable performance.
 Initiatives including Tomorrow's Markets and the Better Buying Lab will bring attention to the risks and opportunities in consumer markets.
 Our new P4G Partnership for Green Growth and the Global Goals, seeded by Denmark, will foster networks of public and private sector actors to ensure that government actions and sustainable business are mutually reinforcing.